A24: War

 A24 produced two notable war films, both directed by Alex Garland.
 Civil War (2024) is a dystopian alternate reality story of modern-day America engaged in civil war.
 Warfare (2025), co-directed by Garland and former US Navy Seal Ray Mendoza, recounts a 2006 battle that took place between US Navy Seals and Iraqi insurgents.
 Other war films include The Kill Team (2019), Causeway (2022) and The Zone of Interest (2023).

+LGBTQ+

+Starting with Moonlight (2016), A24 has produced several films about queer characters and their experiences, although they often still incorporate other genres, like dark-comedy, fantasy, and horror.
+These films include The Whale (2022), Problemista (2023), Queer (2024), Love Lies Bleeding (2024), and I Saw the TV Glow (2024).
+Other LGBTQ-inclusive films from A24 are Parthenope (2024), Sorry, Baby (2025), Pillion (2025), and Mother Mary (2026).

+According to GLAAD, an American non-governmental media monitoring organization, A24 had the best queer representation onscreen in 2024.
+Per GLAAD's study, A24 was the only distribution and production company to receive a “Good” grade in the 2025 edition of the annual GLAAD Studio Responsibility Index (SRI) report.'

 Accolades

-As of the 97th Academy Awards, A24 has received a total of 76 Academy Award nominations, winning 21 overall.
+As of the 98th Academy Awards, A24 has received a total of 98 Academy Award nominations, winning 21 overall.